- Use Social Studies inquiry processes and skills to: ask questions; gather, interpret, and analyze ideas; and communicate findings and decisions.

 - Participation and representation in Canada's system of government.

 Discover Your Legislature allows students to interact with a variety of information pertaining to the Legislative Assembly of British Columbia that might not otherwise be available in other traditional resources.
-This comprehensive resource facilitates enhanced understandings of the PLO’s outlined in the Grade 5 Social Studies curriculum.

 There is a description provided of citizens’ participation in both the Legislative Assembly and the provincial government helping students learn how they can have direct access to Members of the Legislative Assembly, Parliamentary Committees and provincial government representatives.